vimist/vimist.github.io/_posts/2019-01-30-Steganographic-Packets.md

-Encoding our data this way does mean sending 2 packets per byte of data though, so we'd end up having to send `N * 2 + 1` packets (where `N` is the number of bytes we want to send), but I think that's a reasonable compromise for my use case.
+Encoding our data this way does mean sending 2 packets per byte of data though, so we'd end up having to send `N * 2 + 1` packets (where `N` is the number of bytes we want to send), but I think that's a reasonable compromise in this instance.
 Depending on the specific application, you might want to alter this.

 So here it is, this is our encoding scheme, the nibble we want to send on the left and the interval we should use to represent that data on the right: